MojosBeans100/MS4-spaceport/README.md

 [Moasicking image from Skywatch EarthCache](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644146972/mosacking_gvily9.jpg)

 ### Calculate Probability
+See User Story 6.

 # Unfixed Bugs

 ## Dates on pipeline timeline
 The developer feels the timeline of the interval dates in the pipeline detail view would be improved only showing dates on the x axis where there is a data point, ie an interval start or end date, or image captured date.
 This would appear cleaner and clearer to the user.
-The 'autoskip' function of the ChartJS timeline should perform this function - to only render data points on the axis - but could not be displayed the way the developer desired.
+The 'autoskip' function on the ChartJS timeline should perform this function - to only render data points on the axis - but could not be displayed the way the developer desired.
 After some tutor support, this bug was left unfixed since although the timeline was a bit clunky, it did not show incorrect information.